AntsInMyEy3sJohnson/hazeltest/README.md

       # Load dimension 3
       numMaps: 10
       # Load dimension 1
-      # 200 clients * 10 maps * 1,5kb for each item * 15.000 entries
+      # 100 clients * 10 maps * 18.000 entries per map will yield the
-      # will fill 90gb of memory in Hazelcast assuming a backup count
+      # desired 18.000.000 items, and use 54gb of memory on the target
+      # Hazelcast cluster assuming fixed-size payloads of 1,5kb and
-      # of 1 on the map pattern corresponding to the map names used
+      # a backup count of 1 for the map pattern matching the names of
+      # the maps acted on by Hazeltest
-      numEntriesPerMap: 15000
+      numEntriesPerMap: 18000
       # Load dimension 3, indirectly -- if we set this to false, each of the
       # <numMaps> goroutines would use on the same map name
       appendMapIndexToMapName: true
       # Load dimension 3, also indirectly -- setting this to true would yield
       # <replicaCount> * <numMaps> maps (here: 2.000)
       appendClientIdToMapName: false
-      numRuns: 999999
+      numRuns: 9999999
       payload:
         # Load dimension 2
         fixedSize: